CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 ![cookie-swap](cookie-swap.png)

-Once we refresh the page, the **Administration panel** appears 🍻, which includes our first 🚩!
+Once we refresh the page, the **Administration panel** appears, which includes our first 🚩 🍻!

 ![admin-panel](admin-panel.jpg)

 ### 3.2 IDOR & SQLi

 When clicking on the different users, the address bar change as follows: `/admin?user=`.
-So, we have the parameter `?user` to play with and check if the site is susceptible to an *IDOR vulnerability*.
+So, we have the parameter `?user` to play with, which we can check if it is susceptible to an *IDOR vulnerability*.

 The first thing we can do is trying to break the query.
 Usually, putting an `'` at the end does the trick: